MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ## GraphQL API for linked data

-In addition to HTTP content negotiation, the DDR archive provides a **GraphQL API** for querying linked-data fields programmatically.
+In addition to HTTP content negotiation, the DDR Archive provides a **GraphQL API** for querying linked-data fields programmatically.
 This enables researchers, developers, and partner institutions to:

 - Search across collections
 - Retrieve specific records with linked data